 - Clinically we advise to avoid milk.

-all nutritive sweeteners and simple sugars,
+- Sugar consumption, including all nutritive sweeteners and simple sugars, should be avoided.

 - Artificial sweeteners are often recommended as an alternative to replace sugar; however the use of fructose and sorbitol, for example, are known to be involved in diabetic complications and should be discouraged.

 - Xylitol or stevia are recommended as sugar alternatives as they have no effect on blood sugars and are safer to use.
 Ideally no sweeteners should be used.

 - Excessive alcohol consumption should be discouraged and alcohol should never be consumed on an empty stomach.
 Ideally avoided in diabetic patients.

 Alcohol is not recommended at all for pregnant women

 - Include foods high in chromium to support glucose metabolism: liver, brewer‘s yeast, grass fed meats, fish, fruits, vegetables